lcarlier/EasyMock/docs/architecture.md

 wanted to experience was the implementation and maintenance of copy/move constructor/operator.

-As such, I decided not to use smart pointer.
 This is obviously arguable but that's the choice I've made and I'm pretty happy with how the code turned out to implemented though I recognise that my implementation is probably not the best regarding the memory usage since deep copies of objects are made.

+I banned myself using shared pointer, arguing that having a shared pointer is no better than having a global variable that can be access a from wherever it happens to be.
+I however use unique ptr.
+I came to realise that my implementation of AutoCleanVectorPtr is doing exactly the same as having an std::vector<std::unqique_ptr<T>>.
+A mix of both is currently in use and eventually I should remove my implementation of AutoCleanVectorPtr.
 ```

 An important concept explained in the next section is the concept of
 `ownership of pointer`.

-### <a name="user-content-memory-management">Memory management
+### <a name="user-content-memory-management"></a>Memory management
 Since the choice was made not to use smart pointers, the obvious question is how
 to cleanup the dynamically allocated objects without creating a memory leak
 when a class as a pointer to another class.
 The solution to this is that each